 Keto Blueberry Shortcake in a Mug

-Toss blueberries in a mug and cover in a gluten-free, low carb shortcake batter.
-This keto blueberry shortcake in a mug is ready in just five minutes, it takes soft and fluffy, just like a fancy cake from the bakery.
+Toss blueberries in a mug and cover them in a gluten-free, low-carb shortcake batter.
+This blueberry shortcake in a mug is ready in just five minutes and tastes soft and fluffy, just like a fancy cake from the bakery.

 2 tablespoons almond flour